-Many individuals are moving to either full or part time remote work environments and this can present a challenge in setting up an efficient and comfortable workstation.
-This course will address common risk factors for office-based jobs, recommended workstation set up based on current ergonomic principles, and examples of stretches to promote health and wellness while working in the remote/home environment.
+Many individuals are moving to either full or part-time remote work environments and this can present a challenge in setting up efficient and comfortable workstations.
+This course will address common risk factors for office-based jobs, recommended workstation setup based on current ergonomic principles, and examples of stretches to promote health and wellness while working in the remote/home environment.

 Course created on July 30, 2020

 CEUs/Hours Offered: AOTA/0.1 Introductory, Category 2: Occupational Therapy Process - Intervention; CE Broker/1.0 Home Study, General (FL), Patient Related (AL), General Continuing Education (GA), Professional/Health Care Related (SC), CE Broker #20-785692; IACET/0.1; NBCOT PDUs/1.25 Beginner, Health And Wellness

 - After this course, participants will be able to identify potential risk areas of a workstation at home.

 - After this course, participants will be able to identify components of a healthy work environment at home including defining neutral postures, equipment placement and design, and task modification.

 - After this course, participants will be able to describe simple upper and lower body stretches to implement throughout the day to promote healthy behavior while working.

 |5-15 Minutes||Ergonomics Basics & Connection to PEO Model|